Sequoyah Nuclear Plant

 The Sequoyah Nuclear Plant is a nuclear power plant located on 525 acre located 7 mi east of Soddy-Daisy, Tennessee, and 20 mi north of Chattanooga, abutting Chickamauga Lake on the Tennessee River.
 The facility is owned and operated by the Tennessee Valley Authority (TVA).

 The plant has two Westinghouse pressurized water reactors.
-Sequoyah units 1 & 2, as well as their sister plant at Watts Bar, both have ice condenser containment systems.
+Sequoyah units 1 and 2, as well as their sister plant at Watts Bar, both have ice condenser containment systems.
 In case of a large loss-of-coolant accident, steam generated by the leak is directed toward borated ice which helps condense the steam creating a lower pressure, allowing for a smaller containment building.

 Description

-Sequoyah's two units have a winter net dependable capacity of 2,440 megawatts, making Sequoyah the most productive of TVA's three nuclear plants.
+Sequoyah's two units have a winter net dependable capacity of 2,440 megawatts, making it the second most powerful plant in TVA's operating fleet.
 Sequoyah is the second-most powerful power plant in Tennessee, after the Cumberland Fossil Plant northwest of Nashville, but actually generates more power.
-Following the restart of Brown's Ferry Unit 1, that plant became TVAs most productive at 3,440 MW.

 TVA constructed dry cask storage facilities at Sequoyah and purchased special storage containers for the purpose of storing spent nuclear fuel.
 The storage facilities have been approved by the NRC.